jwplayer/jwplayer-sdk-documentation/android-2.x.x/docs/index.md

 The SDK package includes a demo application to demonstrate functionality to non-developers.

 Source code for a simple sample application to help you get started is available on [GitHub](https://github.com/jwplayer/jwplayer-sdk-android-demo).

-!!!important
-The JW Player SDK for Android v2 is available only to customers with an Enterprise license.
-JW Player plans to deprecate support for this version of the SDK for Android soon.
-To ensure your viewers benefit from the improvements that are made to the mobile video experience, upgrade to [JW Player SDK for Android v3](https://developer.jwplayer.com/sdk/android/docs/developer-guide/index.html).
-Please contact your JW Player representative if you have additional questions.
-!!!

 ## Supported Features